Welkon/SpexFlow/README.md

   - `items`: selected files and folders (stored as relative paths; **contents are never persisted**)
 - Folder behavior:
   - **Non-recursive**: includes only direct child files (one level).
-  - Filters by a hardcoded “trusted extensions” allowlist (includes `.md`) in `server/repoBrowser.ts`.
+  - Filters by a hardcoded "trusted extensions" allowlist (includes `.md`) in `server/repoBrowser.ts`.
 - Run behavior:
   - Validates every selected path at run time; if a file/folder no longer exists, the node fails loudly.
 - Output: identical shape to `code-search` so downstream Context Converter can reuse the same path/range format.